DwivediUtkarsh/EIP-7702/README.md

 - **Private Keys**: Never commit private keys to version control.
 Use `.env` files and keep them in `.gitignore`.
 - **Testnet Only**: This implementation is for Sepolia testnet.
 Additional security measures are required for mainnet deployment.
-- **Authorization Security**: EIP-7702 authorization allows code delegation.
-Only delegate to trusted, audited contracts.
+- **Authorization Security**: EIP-7702 authorization sets your EOA's code to the specified contract.
+Only delegate to trusted, audited contracts like Eth-Infinitism's SimpleAccount.
+- **Address Reuse**: With `to7702SimpleSmartAccount`, your EOA address becomes the smart account address.
+All existing funds at that address remain accessible.
 - **Gas Management**: Monitor gas costs and implement appropriate limits for production use.

 ## License